 A feature hierarchy can be introduced to avoid redundant definitions.
-Assume that all feature types of a data product can have an association to a note (an information type).
-We can introduce an abstract type with this property and derive other feature types from this type instead from s100:Feature.
+Assuming that all feature types of a data product can have an association to a note (an information type), an abstract type with this property can be introduced and other feature types from this type instead from s100:Feature can be derived.